Skip to content

 1. Navigate to the Site Architecture page from the sidebar.

-2. Review the three workflow cards displayed at the top.
+3. Review the workflow cards displayed at the top.

 The Local Site Generator automatically creates your entire site structure from simple lists of services and locations.